-- If budget deficits are not cut, it will lead to higher bond yields (e.g. in case of Greece, Spain and Ireland).
+- Bond yields.
+If budget deficits are not cut, it can lead to higher bond yields (e.g. in case of Greece, Spain and Ireland).

 - Higher bond yields and interest rates on other bonds can reduce private investment.

-- The EU commission recently produced a report saying that austerity measures are working to reduce budget deficits.
-José Manuel Barroso, the commission president said: ‘I can say the medicine is beginning to work’ (Economist).
+- Confidence.
+Cutting budget deficits will give investors greater confidence about the long-term performance of the economy.
+Lower debt levels will encourage the private sector to invest.
+In 2012, the EU commission produced a report saying that austerity measures are working to reduce budget deficits.
+José Manuel Barroso, the commission president, said: ‘I can say the medicine is beginning to work’ (Economist).
 The EU point to falling deficits in countries such as Estonia, Finland, Luxembourg and Sweden.
 Hungary has also improved its fiscal position.

-- Government spending as a % of GDP has grown too high crowding out (the more efficient) private sector.
-Many claim that governments with lower share of GDP tend to be more successful, though evidence is very mixed. (is large government bad for growth?)
+- Crowding out.
+Government spending as a % of GDP has grown too high crowding out (the more efficient) private sector.
+Many claim that governments with a lower share of GDP tend to be more successful, though the evidence is mixed. (is large government bad for growth?)

-- Examples of countries who have pursued austerity and later showed strong economic growth.
-For example, Canada in 1993-96, cut fiscal deficit but maintained strong growth.
-More recently, supporters of austerity argue that the rebound in economic growth in Latvia and Estonia show that countries who pursue fiscal austerity can overcome their problems. (e.g. Latvia showed fastest growth of 5.1% in past 12 months at Q1 2012 link)
+- Successful examples.
+There are examples of countries who have pursued austerity and later showed strong economic growth.
+For example, Canada in 1993-96, cut their fiscal deficit but maintained strong economic growth.
+More recently, supporters of austerity argue that the rebound in economic growth in Latvia and Estonia show that countries who pursue fiscal austerity can overcome their problems. (e.g. Latvia showed fast growth of 5.1% in past 12 months at Q1 2012 link)

-- Morality that the government shouldn’t be spending money they don’t have.
+- The morality that the government shouldn’t be spending money, they don’t have.

-- In a recession and liquidity trap, there is a rise in private sector saving and therefore strong demand for government bonds.
-Despite rise in UK and US government deficits, bond yields have continued to fall – suggesting that there is no immediate need to cut spending in a recession.
-The fear over rising bond yields in UK and US is misplaced.
+- Liquidity trap.
+In a recession and liquidity trap, there is a rise in private sector saving and therefore strong demand for government bonds.
+Despite the rise in UK and US deficits, bond yields have continued to fall – suggesting that there is no immediate need to cut spending in a recession.
+The fear of rising bond yields in UK and US is misplaced.

 - Austerity measures in Greece, Spain and Ireland have not stopped rising bond yields.
 In fact austerity measures have led to higher bond yields.
 This is because markets see that austerity has caused lower growth and lower tax revenues, therefore, with a shrinking economy markets can’t see how governments can repay.

-- Recession is not the time for austerity.
+- A recession is not the time for austerity.
 Austerity should be pursued when there is strong economic growth.